ray-project/ray/doc/source/cluster/configure-manage-dashboard.rst

 Alternate Grafana host location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can choose to run Grafana on a non-default port or on a different machine.
 If you choose to do this, the
-:ref:`Dashboard <ray-dashboard>` needs to be configured with a public address to that service so the web page
+:ref:`Dashboard <observability-getting-started>` needs to be configured with a public address to that service so the web page
 can load the graphs.
 This can be done with the `RAY_GRAFANA_HOST` env var when launching ray.
 The env var takes
 in the address to access Grafana.
 More info can be found :ref:`here <multi-node-metrics-grafana>`.
 Instructions
 to use an existing Grafana instance can be found :ref:`here <multi-node-metrics-grafana-existing>`.